camarodude89/AHKioskLockdown/README.md

 they will not interfere with use of the kiosk as Chrome is the only program in use.

+Left clicking in the top right corner of Chrome has been disabled to prevent minimizing or closing the window and accessing extensions, favorites, and settings.
+Dragging the window by the title bar to resize the window has been disabled along with double clicking the title bar to minimize the window.

+A print button will also overlay the settings menu button to prevent access and to provide an easily accessible method of printing.

 ## Script Usage

 The script only need be executed and it will do the rest.

-### Disable blocking
+### Disable script

-If you need to disable the keyboard shortcut blocking, use the keyboard shortcut Win + Space.
+If you need to disable the script's blocking features, use the keyboard shortcut Win + Space.
 This will display as message box stating, "Enter Konami Code!!!"
 At this point enter the key combination: Up, Up, Down, Down, Left, Right, Left, Right, B, A, Enter (aka Konami code.)
-This will suspend all hotkeys, thereby disabling the blocking of keyboard shortcuts.
-Blocking of shortcuts can be restored by using the shortcut Win + P.
+This will suspend all hotkeys, thereby disabling blocking.
+Blocking can be restored by using the shortcut Win + R to reload the script.

 ### Logging the user off